microsoft/AI-Developer-Plugin-for-Eclipse/README.md

 Eclipse IDE Minimum Version: 2023-03 (4.27.0)

 ## Download and Installation
-Download the zip file given in the repository to your local drive.
+1. Download the zip file given in the repository to your local drive.

-Extract the zip and locate aidttools .
+2. Extract the zip and locate aidttools .

-Adding the Update Site to your Eclipse installation:
+3. Adding the Update Site to your Eclipse installation:
 In Eclipse, choose in the menu bar Help > Install New Software and add the URL file:/<folder_path>/aidttools

-Select the plugin AIDTTools.
-Click on Next and allow it to get installed
+4.Select the plugin AIDTTools.
+Click on Next and allow it to get installed.
+For detailed steps refer document provided in the git folder